Elias-Belkheiri/Pokedex/README.md

 - Search for Pokemon by name or ID
 - Search for Location areas by name or ID
 - View detailed information about each Pokemon and Location Area
-- Implemented a caching mechanism for responses from the PokeAPI to have a faster access to the data we want
+- A caching mechanism for responses from the PokeAPI to have a faster access to the data we want

 ## Installation
 1. Make sure you have Go installed in your system